 Properties props = new Properties();

-//Domain name for public access, i.e. public routing address
+//Domain name for public network access, i.e. public routing address

 props.put("bootstrap.servers", "your_public_network_route_addr");